Upcoming Trainings: at Faculty Focus days September 2023

 If you have any questions or concerns, or if you can't find a notetaker volunteer after two attempts, please contact Disability Support Services at email@example.com.

 Please incorporate an Accommodation Statement into your course syllabus.
 These statements preserve the student’s privacy and indicate your willingness to provide assistance.
 Bring this statement to the attention of your class at the first class meeting.
 Suggested Syllabus Statement:

-Accommodations.
-Reasonable accommodations are available for students who have a documented disability.
+"Accommodations.
+Reasonable accommodations are available for students who have a disability.
 Disability Support Services (DSS) coordinates reasonable accommodations for students with disabilities and/or temporary health conditions (could include a temporary injury or pregnancy).
-Students with disabilities who believe that they may need accommodations in this class are encouraged to contact the Disability Support Services office as soon as possible to better ensure that accommodations are implemented in a timely manner.
+Students with disabilities who believe that they may need accommodations in this class are encouraged to contact Disability Support Services as soon as possible to better ensure that accommodations are implemented in a timely manner.
 All accommodations must first be approved through Disability Support Services.
-Disability Support Services is located in PUB 013, which is on the lower level.
-For an appointment or information, please visit www.clark.edu/dss or contact 360-992-2314 (voice) or 360-991-0901 (video phone) or email firstname.lastname@example.org.
-Once you have established accommodations with Disability Support Services, please contact me as soon as possible to discuss your needs in this course.
+Please visit www.clark.edu/dss for the most current information; including their Zoom hours, their off campus phone number, and steps to get started.
+Their main email is firstname.lastname@example.org.
+Once you have established accommodations with Disability Support Services, please contact me as soon as possible to discuss your needs in this course."